praveenag/ci_chef_jenkins_rails/README.md

 This repo contains recipes for provisioning a jenkins server set up to run CI for rails apps.

-TODO: WIP

-* pre-load with sample config for a rails project

 ## *Disclaimer and Alternatives*

 All code used in this repo was written by a bunch of smart people (not me).
 I hobbled together bits, mostly from the lobot project while trying to gain more knowledge about how chef and knife work and made some small tweaks here and there.